Recognition of same-sex unions in Honduras: Public opinion

 According to a Pew Research Center survey conducted between 9 November and 19 December 2013, 13% of Hondurans supported same-sex marriage, while 83% were opposed.
 According to the 2017 AmericasBarometer, 19% of Hondurans supported same-sex marriage.

-A 2018 CID Gallup (Consultoría Interdisciplinaria en Desarrollo) poll found that 75% of Hondurans opposed same-sex marriage, while 17% were in favor and the remaining did not know or refused to answer.
+A 2018 CID Gallup poll found that 75% of Hondurans opposed same-sex marriage, while 17% were in favor and the remaining did not know or refused to answer.